Ubrelvy: 7 things you should know

 - Ubrelvy starts to work after approximately one and a half to two hours, with its maximum effect being between 3 to 8 hours.

-- Clinical trials showed that after 2 hours 21.2% of patients taking Ubrelvy 100mg were pain-free compared to 11.8% of patients taking placebo.
+- Clinical trials showed that after 2 hours 21.2% of patients taking Ubrelvy 100mg were pain-free compared to 11.8% of patients taking a placebo.
 Over the next 3 to 8 hours the percentage of patients that were pain-free increased so that after 8 hours over 70% of Ubrelvy 100mg patients were pain-free and over 50% of the placebo patients were also pain-free.

 - Clinical trials also measured pain relief after 2 hours.
-In the patients who took Ubrelvy 100mg 61.4% of patients had pain relief compared to 49.1% of patients that took the placebo.
+Of the patients who took Ubrelvy 100mg 61.4% of patients had pain relief compared to 49.1% of patients that took the placebo.
 In addition, after 2 hours 37.7% of patients taking Ubrelvy 100mg had an absence of bothersome migraine symptoms (photophobia, phonophobia, or nausea) compared to 27.8% of patients who were taking the placebo.

-Medicines that interact with Ubrelvy may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with Ubrelvy.
+Medicines that interact with Ubrelvy may either decrease its effect, affect how long it works, increase side effects, or have less of an effect when taken with Ubrelvy.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.